rkass/ava-sim/README.md

 =>echo "NodeID-P7oB2McjBGgW2NXXWVYjV8JEDFoW9xDE5" > ~/node-ids/4
 ```

-- From the `ava-sim` project root, run `./scripts/prepare-system-plugins.sh`
+3. From the `ava-sim` project root, run `./scripts/prepare-system-plugins.sh`

-## Running
+4. Run it.
 ```
 go run main/main.go ../zapavm/builds/zapavm ../zapavm/builds/emptygenesis.txt
 ```

+5. Shutting down.
+After terminating the process, run `pkill -f ava-sim`.
+I've found this step necessary as terminating the process sometimes leaves orphaned processes.

 ## Debugging with VS Code

-- On the left-hand-side, navigate to `Run and Debug`, and select `Zapavm` which is defined in the [launch.json](./.vscode/launch.json) to run.
+If you'd prefer to debug with VS Code, follow steps 1-3 above, and then in VS Code navigate to `Run and Debug`, and select `Zapavm` which is defined in the [launch.json](./.vscode/launch.json) to run.
 You will have to update this spec to be compatible with your own directory structure.

 ## Logs